hrlai/novelforestSG/README.md

 Welcome to the `R` package `novelforestSG`\!
 It contains the data input and the `brms` model output described in

-> Lai HR, Tan CSY, Neo L, Kee CY, Yee ATK, Tan HTW, Chong KY.
-(2020)
+> Lai, H.R., Tan, G.S.Y., Neo, L., Kee, C.Y., Yee, A.T.K., Tan, H.T.W.
-> Decoupled responses of native and exotic tree diversities to distance
+> and Chong, K.Y.
+(2021) Decoupled responses of native and exotic tree
-> from old-growth forest and soil phosphorous in novel secondary
+> diversities to distance from old-growth forest and soil phosphorous in
-> forests. *Applied Vegetation Science*.
+> novel secondary forests. *Applied Vegetation Science*. doi:
+> 10.1111/avsc.12548

 # Usage